schmeister/FitGo/README.md

 ## Step 2: Fit our formula to that data

-From the raw data, we could probably come up with an approximation of the optimal spin speed, but that is not sufficient, we need as close as possible!
-The next task is to use those points and model them against the reference formula to find **the** best speed for our desired thickness.
+From visual observation of the raw data, we could probably come up with an approximation of an acceptable RPM, but that is not sufficient.
+The slightest variation in any of the steps would potentially cause a significant amount of rework.
+We need to do better.
+The task is to use those raw data points and model them against the reference formula to find **the** best speed to achieve our desired thickness.

-Back when I originally wrote this, I used C and had to hand code my own Least Squares minimizing function.
+Back when I originally wrote this tool, the techstack consisted of a VAX/VMS system with RS/1 (https://www.jstor.org/stable/1309968), C, and a hand coded Least Squares minimizing function sitting on top.
+Nearly no pre-written frameworks to use, and those available required a significant amount of code to utilize properly.
 Today, many of those tools are easily available and the actual implementation takes a significantly less amount of time.
 For my modern reincarnation, I used GoLang and utilized minimizing and plotting packages making this almost trivial.
+As a rough order of magnitude, I would say it was 20 lines of code back then to every 1 line of code currently.

 <pre>
 type Fitting struct {